-Windows Server 2019 is the perpetual-license release of Microsoft's flagship server OS.
-Windows Server 2019 includes all the enhancements to Windows Server 2016 previously offered exclusively via Microsoft's Semi-Annual Channel.
-Windows Server 2019 offers important improvements in scale, performance, management, security and compliance, application compatibility, Linux support, Kubernetes technology, and hybrid integration of on-premises and cloud-hosted resources.
+Microsoft Windows Server 2019 is the on-premises release of Microsoft's flagship server OS.
+Windows Server 2019 incorporates the enhancements to Microsoft Windows Server 2016 previously available only via the Semi-Annual Channel.
+Windows Server 2019 offers significant improvements in scale, throughput, management, security and compliance, application compatibility, Linux co-existence, container technology, and hybrid combinations of on-premises and cloud-hosted assets.

-Headline new features of Microsoft Windows Server 2019 include Windows Admin Center for centralizing the management of hybrid local/cloud-hosted resources, System Insights for utilizing modern predictive intelligence to control on-premises environments, Windows Defender ATP Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets for building and administering massive non-stop scale-out clusters, and Microsoft's Storage Migration Service for simplifying the upgrade process from legacy releases of Windows Server.
+Top new features of Windows Server 2019 are Windows Admin Center for unifying the management and monitoring of hybrid local/cloud-hosted resources, System Insights for utilizing advance predictive intelligence to manage on-premises environments, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion prevention, container networking using Kubernetes, Cluster Sets for building and managing large non-stop scale-out clusters, and Microsoft's Storage Migration Service for streamlining the migration from legacy versions of Windows Server.

-Progent can assist your organization to integrate Microsoft Windows Server 2019 with the latest versions of Microsoft's popular applications by providing expert services such as Microsoft Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade support, Microsoft SharePoint 2019 planning and integration, and Office 365 hybrid integration consulting.
-Progent's consulting, debugging and training services for Microsoft Windows Server 2019 are offered online and Progent also offers onsite support in major metropolitan areas across the U.S. and Canada.
+Progent can assist your organization to integrate Windows Server 2019 with the latest versions of Microsoft's popular apps by providing services that include Microsoft Exchange Server expertise, Microsoft SQL Server 2019 integration and development expertise, SQL Server 2017 migration services, Microsoft SharePoint 2019 design and integration, and Microsoft 365 hybrid integration consulting.
+Progent's consulting, troubleshooting and education services for Microsoft Windows Server 2019 are available online and Progent also provides onsite support in metropolitan areas throughout the U.S. and Canada.

-Hybrid Cloud Integration with Microsoft Windows Server 2019
+Hybrid Cloud Solutions with Microsoft Windows Server 2019

-Windows Server 2019 makes the Azure stack available to organizations of all sizes for building onsite data centers, private clouds, or hybrid systems that combine local resources with resources hosted on private and public clouds.
+Windows Server 2019 makes Microsoft's Azure stack available to businesses of all sizes for building on-premises networks, private clouds, or hybrid architectures that combine on-prem resources with infrastructure and services provided via private and public clouds.

-Windows Admin Center allows local data centers to leverage Azure cloud services
+Windows Admin Center allows onsite environments to access Azure cloud features

-The majority of today's businesses deploy a mix of on-premises and cloud-hosted resources to get the right trade-off of flexibility, affordability, performance, reliability, and security they require.
-For some fields, regulatory compliance require that specific types of resources and data be retained internally.
-In other cases, company policies or compatibility issues necessitate line-of-business software to be hosted from a local data center.
-Microsoft Windows Server 2019 provides a cloud-aware solution that allows you to implement and administer powerful hybrid ecosystems that transparently access resources spread across on-premises data centers and the cloud.
+Most of today's businesses manage a mix of local and cloud-hosted IT assets to deliver the appropriate balance of flexibility, economy, throughput, reliability, and security/compliance they need.
+In some fields, compliance regulations demand that specific types of resources and data be kept internally.
+In other cases, company standards or compatibility issues necessitate line-of-business software to be hosted locally.
+Microsoft Windows Server 2019 provides a cloud-friendly solution that permits you to implement and administer powerful hybrid networks that transparently access resources distributed across local facilities and the cloud.

-Designing, creating and administering efficient hybrid solutions with Windows Server 2019 demands a wide range of skills.
-This can be beyond the expertise of most in-house IT staffs in smaller organization.
-Progent's team of experts gives you as-needed access to the knowledge you need for any facet of hybrid network deployment and maintenance.
-Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security specialists can help you to assess the advantages of Microsoft Windows Server 2019 for your organization and create a hybrid ecosystem based on Windows Server 2019 that delivers top business value.
+Designing, configuring and administering efficient hybrid environments with Microsoft Windows Server 2019 requires a broad range of knowledge and experience.
+This is outside the comfort zone of typical in-house IT staffs in smaller businesses.
+Progent's roster of subject-matter experts (SMEs) offers as-needed access to the skills you need for any aspect of hybrid network implementation and maintenance.
+Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security specialists can help your business to assess the benefits of Windows Server 2019 for your organization and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers maximum return on investment.

-The introduction of Microsoft Windows Server 2019 was accompanied by the notification of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 platforms.
-This means there will be no additional security updates onsite, no other updates, no free support options, and no online technical content updates.
-Consequently, security and compliance will become more difficult, support costs may go up, and network reliability may go down.
+The introduction of Microsoft Windows Server 2019 was accompanied by the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
+The result is that there will be no more security fixes on-premises, no other updates, no free support programs, and no downloadable technical content updates.
+Consequently, security and compliance issues will be more difficult, management costs may increase, and system stability may go down.

-If your organization needs assistance migrating to Microsoft Windows Server 2019 from WS 2008 or another older release of Microsoft Windows Server, Progent offers the knowledge and experience to make your upgrade process smooth, affordable, and fast.
-Progent's Windows experts can help you:
+If your business could use help moving up to Windows Server 2019 from Windows Server 2008 or any other legacy release of Windows Server, Progent offers the skills to make your upgrade process efficient, affordable, and fast.
+Progent can assist you to:

-Versions and Deployment Alternatives for Windows Server 2019
+Versions and Deployment Options for Windows Server 2019

-- Inventory your applications and server roles running on your existing servers
+- Document your apps and server roles on your current servers

-- Move your VMs to the Progent Cloud or move to the latest version of on-premises Windows Server or to Microsoft Azure
+- Migrate your virtual machines to the Progent Cloud or move to the current release of self-hosted Windows Server or to Azure

-- Optimize your resources to minimize costs, manage assets, and enhance security and compliance across hybrid workloads
+- Optimize your configuration to reduce costs, manage assets, and strengthen data security across hybrid applications

-Microsoft Windows Server 2019 is available in the affordable Standard edition and the high-end Datacenter version.
-The Datacenter version supports unlimited server virtualization while the Standard version supports only two VMs.
-The Datacenter version also offers powerful technologies such as Shielded VMs, Network Controller, Host Guardian Service, Storage Replica disaster recovery, SDN network management, and Storage Spaces Direct pooled storage.
-Many of these technologies are described in Windows Server 2016 expertise.
+Microsoft Windows Server 2019 is offered in the economical Standard version and the enterprise-class Datacenter edition.
+The Datacenter edition supports unlimited server virtualization whereas the Standard edition allows only two virtual machines.
+The Datacenter version also offers powerful technologies like Shielded Virtual Machines, Network Controller automation, Host Guardian Service, Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Most of these features are discussed in Microsoft Windows Server 2016 expertise.

-Microsoft Windows Server 2019 has two deployment options: Server Core and Server with Desktop Experience.
-Server Core has a minimal attack surface and has no traditional desktop interface but handles all server roles.
-This so-called "headless" mode must be managed remotely, e.g. via Power Shell or Windows Admin Center.
-The Server with Desktop Experience option is a complete installation and includes a comprehensive graphical user interface for local management.
-Progent's consultants can assist your company to determine the editions and deployment alternatives most appropriate for your environment, understand Microsoft's licensing requirements, and choose an efficient onsite, cloud, or hybrid deployment model.
+Microsoft Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
+Server Core has a minimal footprint and has no local interface but handles all server roles.
+This so-called "headless" mode is designed to be managed remotely, for example with the command line or Windows Admin Center.
+Server with Desktop Experience alternative is a full installation and features a rich GUI for local management.
+Progent's consultants can help your business to determine the versions and deployment options most appropriate for your situation, understand Microsoft's licensing rules, and pick an efficient on-premises, cloud-based, or hybrid network model.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers enhancements in scale, performance, manageability, virtualization, cybersecurity, hybrid networking, disaster recovery, orchestration, Linux support, and other important enhancements.
-Versions of Microsoft Windows Server 2019 licensed under the SAC release model are updated twice annually, and so make enhancements available more quickly than with Microsoft's LTSC model.
+Windows Server 2019 features enhancements in scale, throughput, administration, virtualization, cybersecurity, hybrid networking, availability, orchestration, Linux support, and other major improvements.
+Versions of Windows Server 2019 acquired under the SAC release model are updated two times a year, making new features available more quickly than under the Long-Term Servicing Channel (LTSC) program.

-Windows Server 2019 offers significant improvements in scale compared to Microsoft Windows Server 2016:
+Windows Server 2019 offers significant increases in capacity compared to Windows Server 2016: